Reputation management strategy after a problem occurs

 Another study shows that 48% of people have changed their minds about doing business with a company based on negative internet search results.

-Online Reputation Management (ORM) is a strategic practice through which a brand takes control of how the online environment portrays the brand.
-The online environment includes search engines like Google and Bing, social media like Facebook and Twitter, content sites like YouTube, blogs, news, business profiles and more.
+Online Reputation Management (ORM) is a strategic digital PR practice through which a brand takes control of how the online environment portrays the brand.
+The online environment includes search engines like Google and Bing, social media like Facebook and Twitter, and content sites like YouTube, blogs, news, business profiles, and more.

 ORM shifts public perception in that most public of forums - the internet.